Pivoting the paradigm: the role of spreadsheets in K-12 data science: Discussion and Conclusion

+While this approach may be appropriate at the undergraduate level, we concur with the advice of \citet{nasemk12:2026} that it is important to integrate study of spreadsheet tools into a broader curriculum and not just teach in a standalone elective course.

 In any discussion of teaching technology in the present world, we need to consider the impact of Generative AI \citep{ellis}.
 AI has the potential to bring technology and programming skills closer to people \citep{campbell_using_2024}, and allows individuals to pick up new skills from whatever level they are at.
-Existing AI tools are quite effective when it comes to basic formula creation in spreadsheets \citep{thorne_experimenting_2023}.
+Existing AI tools are often effective when it comes to basic formula creation in spreadsheets \citep{thorne_experimenting_2023}.
 For example, AI tutors may be a way to support students coding using Apps Script.

-Similar tools could also be helpful from a Professional Development standpoint---instead of a school needing to engineer, say, a series of PD courses depending on teacher background in Google Sheets, Generative AI could be used to tailor information to a specific background.
+Similar tools could also be helpful from a Professional Development (PD) standpoint---instead of a school needing to engineer, say, a series of PD courses depending on teacher background in Google Sheets, Generative AI could be used to tailor information to a specific background and complement more traditional PD modalities.

-Of course, Generative AI also has the potential to be detrimental to learning outcomes---for instance, by increasing the likelihood of students cheating on assignments and not learning foundational concepts.
-A thoughtful conversation about how to address these merits and drawbacks would be important in any district seeking to incorporate spreadsheets more deeply into their curriculum.
+Of course, Generative AI also has the potential to be detrimental to learning outcomes---for instance, by leading students to skip foundational concepts and never develop a robust ``mental model'' of the material.
+Further, these tools pose challenges for academic integrity, as students may submit AI-generated work as their own; among the possible responses, in-class activities that ask students to demonstrate their learning in real time may be particularly useful.
+A thoughtful conversation about how to address these merits and drawbacks would be important when seeking to incorporate spreadsheets more deeply into the curriculum.

-When it comes to these skills that students will develop, it is important to somehow distinguish specific technical skills (such as conditional formatting, dropdown menus, etc) from more general and transferable data science skills (e.g., being given a data set and some questions to answer, then needing to use a spreadsheet to do so).
-There is likely need and room for both of these elements in a K--12 curriculum.
+When it comes to skills that students will develop, it is important to somehow distinguish specific technical skills (such as the details for how to apply conditional formatting, add dropdown menus, etc.) from more general and transferable data science skills (e.g., being given a data set and some questions to answer, then utilizing a spreadsheet to do so).
+There is likely need and room for both types of elements in a K--12 curriculum.
 However, the exact balance between the two needs to be determined.

 Assessing learning success can be difficult and may take a variety of different forms.
 Some approaches may include: written reports, trying to see if students can use data and graphs to back up their claims; blog-style articles describing findings from a spreadsheet project; or in-class evaluations, where students work with their laptops out and must complete some tasks in a spreadsheet.